tobyweston/blog/source/_posts/2012-03-28-expecting-exception-with-junit-rule.markdown

 To make an assertion that an exception was thrown with JUnit, it's fairly common to use the try/fail/catch idom or the `expected` element of the `@Test` annotation.
 Dispite being more concise that the alternative, there is an argument that using `expected` doesn't support all the cases you might want to test.
 Tthe examples being additional testing after an expected exception or testing the exception details.
 JUnit 4.7 introduces the next progression, a `@Rule` that offers the best of both worlds.

-This articles describes the new syntax and wieghs up the pros and cons of each approach.
+This articles wieghs up the pros and cons of each approach and takes a closer look at the syntax of each.
 It also offers a general approach to exception handling that if followed, means that when testing for exceptions, you need _never_ assert on the contents of the exception message...

 <!-- more -->